All Episodes

 So they must think that their voters and donors are idiots.

-You gotta be stupid to buy one of these, and then they think they're so stupid you gotta tell them how to arrange the letters to make words that fit the template of the modern day Democrat Party.
+And then they think they're so stupid, you got to tell them how to arrange the letters to make words that fit the template of the modern-day Democrat Party.

-Do they really think in this economy people are gonna pay good money to sit around spelling out worthless drivel talking points on their refrigerators?
+Do they really think in this economy people are going to pay good money to sit around spelling out worthless drivel talking points on their refrigerators?

-Witless liberals plunking down money, somebody else is probably to buy these lame magnets.
+Witless liberals plunking down money, somebody else's probably, to buy these lame magnets.

 Obama's winning the day, right?